threaming/32CleanBeaches_Firmware/README.md

 Microcontroller firmware for a beach cleaning robot.
 Project module at Lucerne University of Applied Sciences &amp; Arts.

-Firmware written in C for a NXP MK22FN512VLH12 microcontroller.
-The TinyK22 module sits beside a Raspberry Pi 4 and acts as a realtime extension for it.
+Firmware written in C for a NXP LPC845 microcontroller.
+The LPC845 breakout module sits beside a Raspberry Pi 4.
+The microcontroller controls the arm of the robot and counts the collected objects.

-The firmware is based on the work of Christian Jost, a "TinyK22-RaspberryPi-UART-Bridge" for the course APROG (Advanced Programming).
+The firmware is written with the McuExpresso IDE from NXP.